 Activities are provided from around 60 different sites that include our own centres as well as church halls, community centres, libraries, sheltered housing schemes and sports centres.
 We even provide free facilitated groups over the phone for people who can’t get out.

 Some activities are specially designed to offer unpaid carers – people who look after friends or family at home – time off and fun for themselves.
 These include regular trips plus social and cultural events, as well as complementary therapy sessions.

-NEW! - Open Age Art Gallery Website
+Open Age Art Gallery Website

 How to take part